Jesus said to the disciples: “The Kingdom of heaven is like a net thrown into the sea, which collects fish of every kind.” (Mt 13:47).

 Hard yes, but if we look at anything that has been worthwhile in our life, haven’t we received it through discipline, effort, and hard work?

 Often it is more effort to work against God’s will, just read the Book of Jonah!
-May we instead surrender to the current and draw of the Father’s Love and allow ourselves to be drawn into his net of Grace.
+May we instead surrender to the current of the Father’s Love and allow ourselves to be caught in the net of his Grace.
 At first, anxiety and fear will arise, because the pull, we may feel, may appear too strong, his love too pure.
 Yet, when we align our discipline and effort with his will, the anxiety will wane, and we will indeed be free to swim again.
-This time with more exhilaration and joy than we had experienced before.
+This time with more exhilaration and joy than we had ever experienced before.

-Lord bless us and draw us close to you!
+Lord we submit to your will, draw us close to you!